Danko-Lab/PROseq_Shapes/README.md

     └── G1
 ```

-Once this structure is set up, the ```set_up_globals.py``` program need to be edited to point to the data directory you have created.
+Once this structure is set up, the ```set_up_globals.py``` program needs to be edited to point to the data directory you have created.
 Specifically, line 31 of this code should be changed to:
 ```
 data_folder = '<absolute path above data directory>/data/'
 ```